 $135-$500 | Wi-Fi programmable thermostat

-Getting the right size central air conditioning system is essential to your indoor comfort and to the durability of the system.
-An AC that is too small will work too hard and might not cool the space effectively.
+Getting the right size ac unit is essential to your indoor comfort and to the durability of the system.
+An AC unit that is too small will work too hard and might not cool the space effectively.
 This will also lead to premature mechanical failure.
 A unit too large will over-cool your home, creating temperature swings.
 The unit might also short-cycle, a malfunction that can destroy an AC compressor in the condensing unit.

 Before having a Manual-J calculation made, you can get a pretty accurate estimate of the size unit you’ll need with the following information.
 First, find your location on this US Climate Zone map below.

 Image Source: basc.pnnl.gov

 The hotter your climate is, the more cooling power you’ll need per square foot of your home.
 This is a quick reference:

 - Zones 1 & 2 (hot): 22-30 Btu/sq. ft.